-The form of the agreement, including specifications, and showing the manner of payment for the work, will be furnished at the office of the Department.
+tion of the Commissioners of Lindburg specifications, and showing the manner of payment for the work, will be furnished at the office of the Department.

-THOMAS S. BRENNAN,

-JACOB HESS,

-HENRY H. PORTER,

-Commissioners of the Department of

-Public Charities and Correction
+THOMAS S. BRENNAN, JACOB HESS, HENRY H. PORTER, Commissioners of the Department of Public Charities and Correction